Linuxfabrik/monitoring-plugins/README.rst

 * are only written in Python (your main system language on RHEL / CentOS)
 * ensure easy access to the source code
-* are fast, reliable and use few system resources
+* are fast, reliable and use as few system resources as possible
 * uniformly and consistently report the same metrics briefly and precisely (for example "used"), both on Linux and on Windows
 * use out of the box some sort of automatic detection using useful default settings
 * trigger WARNs and CRITs only where absolutely necessary